cats-oss/Chausie/README.md

 Chausie is used and oprated in iOS applications.
 Aim for continuous maintenance and enhancement by members of [CATS ( CyberAgent Advanced Technology Studio )](https://github.com/cats-oss).

+## View Components

+Chausie provides container view to compose pages of content. components that compose view container is available, so you can design flexible layout.

 ## Usage

 You can use Chausie API intuitively and simply, like this: